Johnson City is teeming with things to do, including PLENTY of outdoor activities!

-So without further ado, here are the best things to do in Johnson City!
+So without further ado, here are the best things to do in Johnson City (an epic bucket-list)!

 50 Awesome Things to Do in & Around Johnson City, Tennessee